John Malcolm Bulloch: Scots language

 Bulloch became noted in London for his "unquenchable" Doric dialect.
 He did not approve of what he called "Albyn Place English" taught in some Aberdeen schools.
+He championed the Scots language poetry of Mary Symon and Jean Baxter.

 The Vernacular Circle, of the Burns Club of London, was set up in 1920 for discussions of the future of the Scots language (known variously, e.g. as Lallans or Braid Scots).
-Bulloch became President, with William Will, another Scottish journalist, as Secretary.
+Bulloch became president, with William Will, another Scottish journalist, as Secretary.
 It involved Bulloch in controversy with the poet Christopher Grieve (Hugh MacDiarmid).
 The latter's views on Scots were close to those of Lewis Spence, and he had taken to heart the strictures and mockery of George Gregory Smith on dialect Scots, who had written in 1919 of "the surprising travesty called 'Braid Scots'".

 Grieve took aim at "the pedantic patriots of London".
 He objected to literary use of Doric: writing that for the most part "the Doric tradition serves to condone mental inertia — cloaking mental paucity with a trivial and ridiculously over-valued pawkiness".
 He hit out, after Bulloch lectured to the Vernacular Circle on Doric and diminutives: "Dr. Bulloch's plea for Doric infantilism is not worthy of the critical consideration of nursery governesses".
 He objected to Bulloch's praise of Mary Symon, and overall to what he saw as misrepresentation of Robert Burns and his poetry.
 He did see a function for the Doric: rounding out flat kailyard school characters with "Scottish psychology" drawn from "unconscious" traces in Doric literature.
 Grieve's Vernacular Circle lecture, "Unexpressed Elements in Scottish Life", was excluded from The Scottish Tongue (1924), the published form of the lecture series.